vichhika/AppSecEzine-sh/README.md

 # AppSecEzine-sh

-AppSecEzine-sh is a bash scripting for reading AppSecEzine articles from the command line.
+AppSecEzine-sh is simple script that created for reading AppSecEzine articles from the command line purpose.

 ## Installation